sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - Verify the backend API is running on port 8000
 - Check that traces exist in your database

+### Baselines / Runs Reset When Navigating
+- The playground stores state in localStorage
+- If you are in private browsing mode, storage may be cleared between navigations

 ## Development

 ### Adding a New Model